 Another example is the progressive tax system in the United States.
 Richer citizens pay a much higher percentage of taxes than poorer citizens.
 (See source.)

-• Top 1% of earners pay 40% of all U.S. income tax revenue
+The top 1% of earners pay 40% of all U.S. income tax revenue

-• Top 90% to 99% of earners pay 31% of all U.S. income tax revenue
+The top 90% to 99% of earners pay 31% of all U.S. income tax revenue

-• Top 50% to 89% of earners pay 26% of all U.S. income tax revenue
+The top 50% to 89% of earners pay 26% of all U.S. income tax revenue

-• Lower 50% pay 3% of all U.S. income tax revenue
+The lower 50% pay 3% of all U.S. income tax revenue

-Tell the closest ten people around you that the top one percent of earners in this country pay 40% of all U.S. income tax revenue and they will likely be surprised.
+Tell the ten closest people around you that the top one percent of earners in this country pay 40% of all U.S. income tax revenue, and they will likely be surprised.

 Congressional privileges

 Members of Congress in Washington D.C. pass laws for themselves that don’t apply to regular U.S. citizens.
 This should disturb every person who lives in the United States.
-Yet, well over ninety percent of congressional leaders are voted back in every term.
+Yet, well over ninety percent of congressional leaders are voted back every term.

 So long as members of Congress believe they are untouchable, they will continue to behave as they wish.